king-knight-harsh/king-knight-harsh/ReadMe.md

 - 🔭 I’m currently preparing for my CEH V12 exam
 - 🌱 I’m currently finishing up my beginner learning path on TryHackMe
 - 👯 I’m looking to collaborate on web-dev projects
-- 💬 Ask me about cyber security
+- 💬 Ask me about cybersecurity
 - 📫 How to reach me: LinkedIn, Portfolio Website
 - 😄 Pronouns: he/him/his

 ## About Me
 * I'm in my third year of Bachelor of Computer Science.
-* I'm currently doing my internship as Software Engineer with Cadence Design Systems Inc.
+* I currently work as a Software Engineer at Cadence Design Systems Inc.
-* I have worked as a Full-stack developer with DIAG Lab Memorial University of Newfoundland.
+* I have worked as a Software Engineering intern at Cadence Designs Systems Inc.
-* I'm an active member of TryHackMe (CyberSecurity Learning platform) community.
+* I'm an active TryHackMe (CyberSecurity Learning platform) community member.
 * I'm a member of the Computer Science Student Organization.

 ## Projects